 Within the Noel Fine Arts Center, students can find unique architecture and student work displayed in the open lobby while music from an array of different instruments reverberates from the walls.

-UW-Stevens Point attracts many students from around the country for the renown fine arts college facing changes due to budget cuts.
+UW-Stevens Point attracts many students from around the country for the renowned fine arts college facing changes due to budget cuts.

 “Adequate funding ensures that all students have access to the arts.
 Funding allows well trained professors to not only teach a skill, but to show how history and culture connect directly to the arts,” commented Catherine Wilson, assistant professor of music.